aperiosoftware/esac-astropy/README.md

 # ESAC Astropy Course - October 23-25 2019

+*For any questions/issues ahead of the workshop, you can email thomas.robitaille@aperiosoftware.com*

 ## If you are short on time

 Before we go over the installation instructions, if you don't have time or are